mamitech/datadog-laravel-metric/README.md

 ## Feature

 - Toggleable via env value
+- Can use the same API as [DogstatsD](https://docs.datadoghq.com/metrics/custom_metrics/dogstatsd_metrics_submission/?code-lang=php)
+    - Wrapped with toggle
+    - Error handled with `Log::warning`
 - Laravel middleware integration.
 By default, it contains these tags
     - app
     - environment